When was the last time you

 think that these foods are a healthy option to low-carb canned food.

-EVO, Wellness CORE, and Nature's Variety Instinct.
+EVO, Wellness CORE, and Young Again.
 While these

 foods do address the high carb issue, they are still